 Decide If Teaching Is Right For You

-This sounds like a tall order, and for some people it may be.
+This sounds like a tall order, and for some people, it may be.
 That’s why you need to think long and hard about it now.
-Better to change plans now, then get the certification and then realise that this isn’t what you want to do.
+Better to change plans now, then get the certification and then realize that this isn’t what you want to do.

 Get On A Student Teaching Course

-“A teaching degree will cover all of the skills you’ll need to be a good teacher” says educator Valerie Peterson from Best Australian Writers.
-“This includes how to communicate with students, and how teach subjects in order to help all kinds of learners understand them.”
+“A teaching degree will cover all of the skills you’ll need to be a good teacher,” says educator Valerie Peterson from Best Australian Writers.
+“This includes how to communicate with students, and how to teach subjects in order to help all kinds of learners understand them.”